LpCodes/Moving-WSL-Distribution-to-Another-Drive/Readme.md

    wsl --unregister Ubuntu-22.04
    ```

 4. Import the WSL installation to a new folder and re-register it.
 In this example, we will import Ubuntu 22.04 to the `D:\wsl_import\ubuntu` directory using the exported `ubuntu-ex.tar` file.
+Specify whether to import the distribution as WSL 1 or WSL 2 `--version <1/2>`.
 Run the following command:

    ```
-   wsl --import Ubuntu-22.04 "D:\wsl_import\ubuntu" "D:\wsl_export\ubuntu-ex.tar"
+   wsl --import Ubuntu-22.04 "D:\wsl_import\ubuntu" "D:\wsl_export\ubuntu-ex.tar --version 2"
    ```

 5. Set default user (optional): This step is only necessary if you're: